pedja77/100-days-of-code/index.md

 tasks on [checkio](https://js.checkio.org).
 Did some research for FCC RandomQuoteMachine and tested some JS snippets, just to get feel of what it will be like.

-**Thoughts:** CSS damn you!!!:scream:.
+**Thoughts:** CSS damn you!!! :scream: .
 After second branching, considering the third, possible will leave ambition to write vanilla css (for now) and roll back to Bootstrap.
 Just to make my life easier for a while.